Hins Cheung: Career

-On April 19, 2023, Emperor Entertainment Group announced on social media that the "Revisit Hins Cheung Concert" concert would be postponed to June 13–17, 2023, with additional shows added on June 5–7 and 9–11 (a total of 6 shows), for a total of 11 shows.
+On April 19, 2023, Emperor Entertainment Group announced on social media that the "Revisit Hins Cheung Concert" would be postponed to June 13–17, 2023, with additional shows added on June 5–7 and 9–11 (a total of 6 shows), for a total of 11 shows.
 Tickets would go on sale to the public on April 24 at 10:00 AM through Express Tickets.

-Family Background
+Family background

 Cheung comes from a family of civil servants in mainland China; two generations of his family have been vocalists.

+Cheung's paternal grandfather was from Beijing, a graduate of the Engineering Department at Tsinghua University, and fluent in five languages.
+However, he lost his will to live due to criticism and struggle sessions during the Cultural Revolution, and eventually died of tuberculosis.
+Cheung's paternal grandmother was once an employee of a state-owned enterprise and loved Peking Opera.
+She later remarried.
+Cheung's step-grandfather was a teacher at the Guangzhou Peking Opera Troupe and was a leading drum master in Guangdong's Peking Opera circles at the time.
+Cheung's father was once the Party Secretary of the Dongshan District Street Office in Guangzhou and was skilled in playing the violin, trumpet, and bamboo flute.